Roger II of Sicily: Peninsular rebellions

 Roger's backing of Anacletus plunged him into a ten-year war.
 Bernard of Clairvaux, Innocent's champion, organized a coalition against Anacletus and his "half-heathen king".
 He was joined by Louis VI of France, Henry I of England, and Lothair III, Holy Roman Emperor.
 Meanwhile, southern Italy revolted.
+From 1127 to 1139, Roger faced a peninsular aristocracy that was often reluctant to accept the consolidation of the new kingdom and the king's authority.

 In 1130, the Duchy of Amalfi revolted and in 1131, Roger sent John of Palermo across the Strait of Messina to join up with a royal troop from Apulia and Calabria and march on Amalfi by land while George of Antioch blockaded the town by sea and set up a base on Capri.
 Amalfi soon capitulated.

 In 1132, Roger sent Robert II of Capua and Ranulf II of Alife to Rome in a show of force in support of Anacletus.
 While they were away, Roger's half-sister Matilda, Ranulf's wife, fled to Roger claiming abuse.
 Simultaneously, Roger annexed Ranulf's brother's County of Avellino.
 Ranulf demanded the restitution of both wife and countship.
 Both were denied, and Ranulf left Rome against orders, with Robert following.

 Roger II riding to war, from the Liber ad honorem Augusti of Petrus de Ebulo, 1196.

 First Roger dealt with a rebellion in Apulia, where he defeated and deposed Grimoald, Prince of Bari, replacing him with his second son Tancred.
 Meanwhile, Robert and Ranulf took papal Benevento.
 Roger went to meet them but was defeated at the Battle of Nocera on 25 July 1132.
 He retreated to Salerno.